Evertras/live-leaderboards/docs/tech-choices.md

 1 hole = player ID, round ID, score, par, length, hole number, putts, sand, and a few other fields.
 For a conservative estimate, this could be 100 bytes of data.
-Multiply by 3 per user per week and 18 holes per round, this would give us a total of `540,000 B` or around `527 KB` per week total, or about `75 KB` per day.
+Multiply by 3 per user per week and 18 holes per round, this would give us a total of `5,400,000 B` or around `5.27 MB` per week total, or about `753 KB` per day.

 ## Database selection

 Because this is a hobby project, we are optimizing for cost.
-Amazon DynamoDB will give us 25 GB of free storage, which means our 75 KB per day of raw data would give us about 1 million years of free storage.
-And then maybe we'll pay a few extra cents on top of that, or whatever galactic currency is in use at that time.
+Amazon DynamoDB will give us 25 GB of free storage, which means our 753 KB per day of raw data would give us about 95 years of free storage.